Paola62010/cookbook/README.md

 3. On top of the next page there is a navigation bar, select "Settings".
 4. In "Settings" add buildpack Python.
 5. Add Database to App Resources.
 This is located in the Resources Tab, Add-ons, search and add e.g. "Heroku Postgres".
 6. In the Settings Tab, in Config Vars, make sure you have the DATABASE_URL added with the previous step and to add the other variables: SECRET_KEY and CLOUDINARY_URL.
+Make sure you have the same variables here and in your <span>env.py</span>.
 7. On the navigation bar on top of the page, select now "Deploy".
 8. Select deployment method "Github" and seach for your repository.
 9. Proceed to link the Heroku app to the repository by clicking on "Connect".